Diet and anaemia

 A restricted diet such as a vegan or limited vegetarian diet sometimes does not contain enough iron.

 Note: there are other causes of iron-deficiency anaemia, and your doctor will want to check these out first before concluding that you are not eating enough iron.
 For example, losing blood through your guts, or coeliac disease, or an inherited problem with your blood cells.
-See the separate leaflet called Iron-deficiency Anaemia for more information.
+Read more about iron-deficiency anaemia.